Sensor Fusion in Autonomous Systems

 Reliability and Redundancy

-Sensor fusion is not just about richer perception.
+Sensor fusion is not only about richer perception.
 It is also a core redundancy mechanism.

 If one sensor fails or behaves abnormally, the system can compare it against others.
 This allows the platform to: